Skip to content

 Albedo

-The Albedo basically means the percentage of diffusely reflected radiation when it strikes a non-self-luminous and non-reflective surface.
-The Planetary albedo is the reflectivity of the planet Earth.
+The Albedo basically means the percentage of diffusely reflected radiation when incident on a non-self-illuminating and non-reflecting surface.
+The planetary albedo is the reflectivity of the planet earth.

 The darker the surface of the earth, the less radiation can be reflected and the more heat remains on the earth.
-The Earth's albedo therefore also influences global warming.
+Thus, the albedo of the Earth also influences global warming.

 Species protection

 The protection of species means the Protection and care of wild animal and plant species threatened with extinction. through certain measures.
-Species protection is usually based on ethical or aesthetic principles or can be traced back to ecological findings.
+The protection of species is mostly based on ethical or aesthetic principles or can be traced back to ecological findings.
 Humans are both the threatening and the protecting entity.

 species extinction

 Under the species extinction one understands the Extinction of certain animal or plant species.
-In the public debate, however, this primarily refers to the loss of species due to man-made Environmental destruction and extermination are meant.
+In the public debate, however, this primarily refers to the loss of species due to manmade Environmental degradation and extermination are meant.

 Nuclear phase-out

-When people talk about phasing out nuclear power, they mean the Political decision to close nuclear power plants in the short, medium or long term to do without nuclear energy for the generation of electricity in the future.
+When people talk about phasing out nuclear power, they mean the Political decision to close nuclear power plants in the short, medium or long term in order to dispense with nuclear energy for the generation of electricity in the future.

 Sustainability technical terms with B